Skip to main content

 Sims Metal Management

-Metals Management Midwest d/b/a Sims Metal is a scrap metal recycler located at 2500 South Paulina Street in Chicago.
+Metals Management Midwest d/b/a Sims Metal (Sims) is a scrap metal recycler located at 2500 South Paulina Street in Chicago.
 As part of its metal processing, Sims shreds metal products received at the facility in a hammermill shredder.

 Compliance

-Based on stack testing data provided by the facility and reviewed by the Illinois EPA, on July 16, 2021, the Illinois EPA referred Sims Metal to the Illinois Attorney General’s Office (IAGO) for failure to achieve an overall reduction in emissions of 81% as required by the Illinois Pollution Control Board's regulations.
-Subsequently, a complaint was filed against Sims by the IAGO, and an Agreed Interim Order was entered requiring Sims to construct and operate new air pollution control equipment at the facility to better control particulate matter (PM), volatile organic material (VOM), hydrogen chloride (HCl), and hydrogen fluoride (HF) emissions from the shredder.
+Subsequently, a complaint was filed against Sims by the IAGO, and an Agreed Interim Order (Order) was entered requiring Sims to construct and operate new air pollution control equipment at the facility to better control particulate matter (PM), volatile organic material (VOM), hydrogen chloride (HCl), and hydrogen fluoride (HF) emissions from the shredder.
 Pursuant to the Order, and after public outreach, the Illinois EPA issued a construction permit for the air pollution control equipment on September 15, 2022.

 Other Regulatory Agencies